stephanewerner/SPLUS_GalaxyClusterCatalogue/README.md

 29. If 1 cluster is new, 0 if not
 30. Catalogues the cluster was previous found

-In the 30th column, each number represents a literature catalogue:
+In the 30th column, each number represents a literature catalogue/database:

 1. ACTpol - Hilton et al. (2020)
 2. 3XMM/SDSS - Takey et al. (2016, 2019)